zephyrproject-rtos/zephyr/samples/boards/nrf52/power_mgr/README.rst

 Overview
 ********

-This sample demonstrates a power manager app that uses the Zephyr power management infrastructure to enter into Low Power state.
+This sample demonstrates a power manager app that uses the Zephyr system power management infrastructure to manage multiple low-power states that are conditional on the duration of sleep.

-This app will cycle through the following power schemes each time the system enters idle state:

-1. Low Power State: Low Power State could be SoC, board and/or application specific.
-Being in this state is transparent to devices.
-SOC and devices do not lose context in this Mode.
-This example implements two Low Power states, which are signaled using LEDs on the development kit:

-   A. LED1: [X], LED2: [X]: System is active, no low power state is selected.
-   B. LED1: [X], LED2: [ ]: System is idle, and the SYS_POWER_STATE_SLEEP_1
-      state is selected.
-   C. LED1: [ ], LED2: [ ]: System is idle, and the SYS_POWER_STATE_SLEEP_2
-      state is selected.

-2. Deep Sleep: This Power State is mapped to SYSTEM OFF state.
-In this mode all devices on board get suspended.
-All devices and SOC lose context on wake up.

 The power mode selection is done automatically by residency-based policy implemented by the Zephyr Power Management Subsystem.

+After all combinations have been completed the system falls of the end of main() resulting in the system being turned off.
+Pressing button 1 will wake the system.

+Note that these sleep states are simulated by placing the CPU into idle: there is no reduction in microcontroller power consumption between (non-deep) sleep states.
+Disabling/enabling peripherals based on selected power state is simulated by controlling LED state.

+However, a power monitor will be able to distinguish the system active (busy-wait), sleep, and system off (deep sleep) states.

 Requirements
 ************